CurveMedia/Think-Tank/README.md

 # Think-Tank
 HI ALL,

-zO here, my interests are music, woman and brigning them together in a social platform.
+interests are creating a web based social app. where members can upload/share original music.
+CHat and share video/photos.
+NSFW conntent.
 Music and woman!